DevExpress/testcafe/docs/articles/documentation/test-api/identify-the-browser-and-platform.md

 }
 ```

-If the browser cannot be [detected automatically](../using-testcafe/common-concepts/browsers/browser-support.md#locally-installed-browsers), TestCafe sets the `name` property to `'Other'`.
+If the browser cannot be [detected automatically](../using-testcafe/common-concepts/browsers/browser-support.md#locally-installed-browsers), the `name` property is set to `'Other'`.

 ### version